iarsystems/cmake-tutorial/README.md

 ## Run
 Let's test the application.
 To run the executable you will need the non-interactive[^3] command line interface for the IAR C-SPY Debugger (`cspybat`) with the proper drivers for the desired target.
 Amongst the many ways of accomplishing this, let's take advantage of the `add_test()` for testing the application in a Arm Cortex-M4 simulated target.

  In this example we will use Arm.
-To do so, we need to change the Tutorial's `CMakeLists.txt`:
+To do so, you need to change the Tutorial's `CMakeLists.txt`:
 - Firstly add [`enable_testing()`](https://cmake.org/cmake/help/latest/command/enable_testing.html#command:enable_testing) to enable testing:
 ```cmake
 enable_testing()